There is one thing that all rubbers, natural and synthetic, have in common – they are all stretchy. In essence that’s what makes rubber, rubber!

 Entropy is a state of disorder.
 There is an important law of physics called the Second Law of Thermodynamics which says that a system will move from a state of order to disorder.
 We have all seen this in everyday life.
 For example a room is easy to make messy but hard to make clean again.
 It is easy to crash a new car but hard to repair it afterwards.

 Entropy is often inconvenient but it is also the thing that makes rubber stretchy.
 Remember that rubber molecules are polymers and are shaped like very long chains.
-When a piece of rubber is just sitting there without any strain, the molecules are just tangled up in a random mess, similar to the diagram below:
+When a piece of rubber is just sitting there without any strain, the molecules are just tangled up in a random mess.

 When molecules are like this we say they have a high degree of entropy.
-However, when the rubber is stretched, the chains become aligned in one direction, like the diagram below:
+However, when the rubber is stretched, the chains become aligned in one direction.

 When the chains are aligned they are in a state of order.
 They don’t have as much entropy as they did before the rubber was stretched.
 Once you let go of the rubber the chains go back to their relaxed state of high entropy and disorder.
 This is what makes rubber go back to its original shape and size.